bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 ApiGateway.endpoint = "https://example.com" # NameError
 ```

-Initializers cannot refer to reloadable constants, you need to wrap that in a `to_prepare` block, which runs on boot, and after each reload:
+Since initializers cannot refer to reloadable constants, the above code will generate a `NameError`.
+The solution is to wrap that in a `to_prepare` block, which runs on boot and after each reload:

 ```ruby
 # config/initializers/api_gateway_setup.rb